 Seems simple enough, but I learned long ago, everything looks easy.
 If it were easy, everybody would be doing it!

 This one appears to me that some legwork is involved.
-So I gathered up the Mrs. and our 2 year old and headed out the door.
+I gathered up the Mrs. and our 2 year old and headed out the door.
 We started looking in the mall, retail stores, restaurants etc. It didn’t take long to find nor take long to get tired of looking for them.
 Toting a 2 year old around only lasts for so long before everyone is tired.
-So I thought this isn’t going to work out too well.
+I thought this isn’t going to work out too well.
 I’m going to have to create some systematic method to find existing ones and then sort them and then look at options.

 Apparently, location of a machine is critical to your success.
 You need to be smarter than the other guys for locating a machine.
 High traffic areas, specifically high traffic spots where the customer needs cash.
 I’m going to have to spend some serious time on this to get this right.

-So overall my basic research reveals a good industry, very low risk and high liquidity, and the key is finding a good spot for cash needing traffic.
+Overall my basic research reveals a good industry, very low risk and high liquidity, and the key is finding a good spot for cash needing traffic.

 This entry is part of a series of entries exemplifying the steps an entrepreneur takes from starting a business to selling the operation.
 It is a step by step process addressing the multitude of business concepts every small business owner must face.
 This is a 6 year example from Day 1 to the day the owner receives a check for selling his business.
 Read this series as if it you were experiencing all of the trials, tribulations and joy of owning and operating a business.